gitnjole/gitnjole.github.io/_projects/souls-shop.md

 This project started out as a simple Vue.js learner tutorial on making a webshop.
 Pivoted to making a Dark Souls III ring weight and effects calculator \| build planner.

+# Known Issues

+- **Image loading delay**

+A visual bug occurs when the user rapidly clicks the 'next' button.
+Images load with a delay compared to other data such as name and description.
+Currently I'm working on optimising the image loading time as well as implement features from the wishlist below.

+I suspect the problem is either in lack of caching images or a problem in Vue's reactivity.

 # Feature wishlist

 - **Changeable versions of rings**